rtCamp/rtmedia-cubepoints/readme.md

 ## How to add this module in Product

+**NOTE:** This lib is only for **EDD Products**.

-This lib will check plugin update notice.
+This lib will check plugin update notice as well as edd licensing.

-Use this lib as a subtree in your the product.
+Use this lib as a subtree in the product.

 To use this lib, first add this repo as a remote.